jrudydev/slack-match-bot/README.md

 @matchbot help
 ```

-Description: Pull up more information about how to use MatchBot.
+Description: Pull up more information about how to use MatchBot and a link to the documentation.

 ---
 ### start (Owner & Admin Only)